 You simply screw the device onto a filled standard-sized water bottle (like a 16- or 20-ounce Dasani, Aquafina, Smartwater, Fiji, Evian, or Soda bottles—just as long as they don’t have low-profile necks), flip it over, place on the nightstand, and turn it on.
 You can let it run till you hit the max time of eight hours (when the unit automatically shuts off) or set it to turn off at two, four, or six hours.
 It runs on three AA batteries—meaning cable-free ease—that last for up to 18 hours.
 Or plug into a power source via the included USB cable.
 And, should it matter, the Fancii also wins style points, with a simple-to-use interface anchored around a gold metal ring that nicely complements the white upper and lower sections of the device.
 The kit comes with three filters, each of which lasts from one to two months depending on the frequency of use.

-With a retail price that doesn’t even break into double digits, the Ultrasonic Cool Mist Humidifier from Sbogie delivers a lot of comfort for less that one Alexander Hamilton.
-It comes with a 250-milliliter water tank nestled within its BPA-free silicone body, with an effective coverage range for a mid-sized hotel room for up to five to seven hours of blissful hydration.
+With a retail price that's under $20, the HoMedics Personal Ultrasonic Humidifier from Homedics delivers a lot of comfort for an affordable price.
+It comes with a 200-milliliter water tank nestled within its body, with an effective coverage range for a mid-sized hotel room for up to five hours of blissful hydration.

-The set-up is a breeze: take off the cap, pour in the water, bilge the cap, plug in the USB power cable, and turn it on.
+The set-up is a breeze: take off the cap, pour in the water, bilge the cap, plug in the USB power cable or adapter, and turn it on.
 When the water runs out, it automatically shuts off.
-It also doubles as a mood/night light; simply press the power button longer to trigger light mode.
-Since it has integrated water storage, it will take up more space than some of the more compact humidifiers on this list, but at just less than six inches tall and a diameter of 2.5 inches, it’s nowhere near cumbersome, and comes with two water filters that have the typical lifespan of one to two months.
+Since it has integrated water storage, it will take up more space than some of the more compact humidifiers on this list, but at just less than ten inches tall and 6 inches wide, it’s nowhere near cumbersome, and comes with three water filters that have the typical lifespan of one to two months.

-Best for Using Water Bottles: CLBO Ultrasonic Mini Cool Mist Humidifier
+Best for Water Bottles: CLBO Ultrasonic Mini Cool Mist Humidifier

 The CLBO Ultrasonic Mini Cool Mist Humidifier has a more industrial look than our best-in-class selection, but it offers the same overall convenience of using water bottles to help you cut down on dedicated pack space while traveling.
 The device is compatible with standard-neck 16- and 20-ounce water bottles, and a mist control knob lets you adjust the volume of the cloud and humidity level to fit your needs.